Can Whiplash Cause Headaches?

 Other Symptoms of Whiplash

-Whiplash isn’t just about headaches; it can bring a whole host of discomforts.
+Whiplash isn’t just about headaches; it can bring a whole host of discomfort.
 Here are some other symptoms you might experience:

 • Neck Pain and Stiffness: Your neck might feel sore and tight, making it painful to turn your head from side to side or move comfortably.